 January 1st in their final year - Students have a range of written and visual starting points, briefs, scenarios and stimuli, from which they must choose one to base their personal response.

 Although a practical course, students also produce a substantial portfolio of evidence including in depth written annotations, observations and research.
 Students will also need to have demonstrated an aptitude for Art in KS3 and have a good understanding in ICT as much of the course is computer based.

 Why study this subject

-The skills developed during GCSE Photography can be applied and used to support studies and learning in a wide variety of subjects and can lead into Photo Journalism, Wildlife Photography, Conservation, Media and many other fields.
+The skills developed during GCSE Photography can be applied and used to support studies and learning in a wide variety of subjects and can lead into Photo Journalism, Wildlife Photography, Conservation, Media, Scientific research and many other fields.